+a.
+Appeal Considerations.
-(1) The FAA office manager will forward the request to the regional division manager, who may ask another region not involved in the decision to oversee the appeal.

-(2) The regional division manager or a delegate overseeing the appeal will convene an appeal panel comprised of three members:

-(a) An AFS-200 HQ division representative;

-(c) An AFS manager or front-line supervisor not associated with the office that terminated the designee.

-(3) The panel will review the termination decision and make a final decision within 45 calendar-days of the appeal.

-(5) All documentation associated with the appeal (e.g., outcome, members of the appeal panel, and communication with the designee or the field office) should be included in the designee's DMS file.
+- (1) The FAA office manager will forward the request to the regional division manager, who may ask another region not involved in the decision to oversee the appeal. - (2) The regional division manager or a delegate overseeing the appeal will convene an appeal panel comprised of three members: - (a) An AFS-200 HQ division representative; - (b) A regional coordinator; and - (c) An AFS manager or front-line supervisor not associated with the office that terminated the designee. - (3) The panel will review the termination decision and make a final decision within 45 calendar-days of the appeal. - (4) The regional appeal panel's decision is final. - (5) All documentation associated with the appeal (e.g., outcome, members of the appeal panel, and communication with the designee or the field office) should be included in the designee's DMS file. - b.

-b.
 Ban or Terminate Appeal Process.
-See Volume 1.
+See Volume 1. - c.

-c.
 Appointing and Selecting Official Responsibilities During Appeal.
-See Volume 1.
+See Volume 1. - d.

-d.
 Appeal Panel Responsibilities.
 See Volume 1.